BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm_acrylic/01/index.md

 ## Project Overview

-In this project you will build and code a robot arm!
+In this project you will build and code an acrylic robot arm!

 |              Acrylic Version (Black or Yellow)               |
 | :----------------------------------------------------------: |